firebolt-db/firebolt-db.github.io/docs/using-indexes/index-quick-reference.md

 * Accelerate queries with aggregate functions&mdash;used by query analyzer instead of scanning table to calculate results, like a materialized view but integrated with F3 format.
 * Defined by you on fact tables with `CREATE AGGREGATING INDEX`, as many as you want.
 Built with columns first, like a primary index for pruning, followed by aggregations exactly as they are used in analytics queries.
 * Best created on an empty fact table, before first `INSERT`.
-You can use `CREATE AND GENERATE` on populated fact table (memory-intensive).
+You can use `CREATE` on populated fact table (memory-intensive).
 * To be used at query runtime, all columns, measures (and aggregations), and join key columns in the query aggregations must in your index definition.

 For more information and examples, see [Using aggregating indexes](using-aggregating-indexes.md).